Are you considered an International Graduate Student?

 International Language Academy of Washington, D.C.
 (ILA):

-- Students must present a certificate of completion of level 12 with an official transcript from ILA
+- Students must present a certificate of completion of level 12 (with a minimum 85%) with an official transcript from ILA

 - More information about the ILA program may be found at https://www.ila.edu/about.